Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Experiments

-\textbf{GQA} \cite{hudson2019gqa} is a novel dataset that most of its questions involve multiple reasoning skills, spatial understanding and multi-step inference.
+\textbf{GQA} \cite{hudson2019gqa} is a challenging benchmark for visual reasoning.
 GQA contains 22$M$ questions and 113$K$ images from Visual Genome \cite{krishna2017visual}.
-Consistent with our setting in VQA2.0, we design GQA as a classification task with 1843 answer classes.
-If not specifically mentioned, we use the \emph{train} set for training and then report the performance on the \emph{test-dev} set.
+Similar with VQA2.0, we design GQA as a classification task with 1843 answer classes.
+We use the \emph{train} set for training and then report the performance on \emph{test-dev} set.